Tubbz-alt/php-parser/README.md

 **Highlights**

 * Zero configuration, external requirements and pre-processing.
-* Defines recursive grammars using a `BNF` like sintax.
+* Defines recursive grammars using a `BNF` like syntax.
 * Allows to easily process inputs without generating a mandatory intermediate parse tree.
 * Supports [optional expressions](#c-2-4-12).
 * Supports an [expression processor](#c-2-4-11) to define tokens using a procedural processing of the input stream with regular PHP code.